-Starch and sucrose are both carbohydrates and are often found in large quantities in our diet.
-Some people find them difficult to digest and may experience unpleasant intestinal symptoms.
-You can read more about an intolerance to sucrose or starch below.
+Starch and sucrose are both carbohydrates and often occur in large quantities in our diet.
+Read more about starch and sucrose below.

-If these enzymes are missing or only present to a limited extent, sucrose and starch cannot be absorbed in the small intestine.
-Both substances then end up in the large intestine where fermentation takes place by the intestinal bacteria found there.
-The fermentation process often releases gas and attracts moisture which can cause intestinal problems.
+If these enzymes are absent or only present to a limited extent, sucrose and starch cannot be absorbed in the small intestine.
+Both substances then enter the colon where fermentation takes place due to the intestinal bacteria present there.
+The fermentation process often releases gas and attracts moisture.

 Both sucrose and starch are found in many foods.
-For example, sucrose is found in fruit and table sugar, while starch is found in all grain products and potatoes.
+For example, sucrose is found in fruit and table sugar while starch is found in all cereal products and potatoes.
 Examples of foods that contain (a lot of) sucrose or starch are:

 - Table sugar

 - Fruits, such as apple, banana, mango, pear, orange, and watermelon

 - Vegetables, such as corn, beet root, carrot, sweet potato, carrot and onion